Dream Nails: History

 Dream Nails identify themselves as punk witches and their genre as "witch punk".
 They claim to write "hexes, not songs" and are best known for their "hex on misogynist politicians" Deep Heat.
 The group's first single was released with a video premiered on Nylon, in time for the 2016 election of the United States of American's president, Donald Trump.

 Their first EP, DIY was released in April 2016 with a handmade zine and enjoyed immediate attention from Dazed and Confused.
 After embarking on short tours in Belgium, the Netherlands and Austria, Dream Nails were invited to be the main support for American band Cherry Glazerr on their European tour in spring 2017.
 A second EP Dare to Care followed in 2017.
 A live album Take Up Space - a recording of an acoustic performance at Housmans Bookshop - was released in early 2019.

-The band promote a DIY ethic, with handmade pedalboards, cut and paste zines and the self-made video for their song "DIY" composed of self-submitted mobile phone videos from fans edited together by vocalist Janey.

 In August 2020 the band released their self-titled first album on Alcopop!
 Records.